gepheum/soia-dart-gen/README.md

   users: [john, jane, mutableLyla],
 );

-// findByKey() returns the user with the given key (specified in the .soia file).
+// findByKey() returns the user with the given key (specified in the .skir file).
 // In this example, the key is 'user_id'.
 // The first lookup runs in O(N) time, and the following lookups run in O(1)
 // time.